ScalaConsultants/rapid-development/README.md

 #### /healthcheck
 Status of the application itself, additionally shows build data.
-* `/healthcheck?diagnostic=true` - status of the application and all connected external sources like database etc.
+* `GET /healthcheck?diagnostic=true` - status of the application and all connected external sources like database etc.

 ### Example API: manipulating notes

-* `/notes?limit=10&offset=0` - find all available notes with required pagination
+* `GET /notes?limit=10&offset=0` - find all available notes with required pagination